torvalds/linux/Documentation/usb/usb-serial.rst

-  If anyone has any problems using these drivers, with any of the above specified products, please contact the specific driver's author listed above, or join the Linux-USB mailing list (information on joining the mailing list, as well as a link to its searchable archive is at http://www.linux-usb.org/ )
+  If anyone has any problems using these drivers, with any of the above specified products, please contact the specific driver's author listed above, or join the GNU/Linux-USB mailing list (information on joining the mailing list, as well as a link to its searchable archive is at http://www.linux-usb.org/ )